-The Statement of Accounts summarises the Council's transactions for the 2023-24 financial year and its position at 31st March 2024.
+The Statement of Accounts summarises the Council's transactions for the 2024-25 financial year and its position at 31st March 2025.
 The Council is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015; those Regulations require the Statement of Accounts to be prepared in accordance with proper accounting practices.
-These practices, under Section 21 of the 2003 Act, primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2023-24 (the Code) supported by International Financial Reporting Standards (IFRS).
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2024-25 (the Code) supported by International Financial Reporting Standards (IFRS).